lwileczek/jekyll-now/_posts/2017-11-27-IDES-Analysis.md

    * Number of contions for each case split out on the systems level.
 E.g.
      * case.id:0001 - THE SKIN:2, Neurological:3, Cardiovascular: 0, Digestive: 1, ...
    * Service (e.g. Army, Navy, Air Force, or USMC)
-   * VA rating per condition (using a sum of all ratings for all conditions per case).
+   * VA rating per condition (using a sum of all ratings for all conditions per case)
-  2. Response variables are skewed right.
+   * Geneder
+   * Active sercive vs. reserves
+   * Service level - Officer vs. Enlisted
+  2. Count Data, with over dispersion (i.e. count data where Mean < Variance)
   3. There are errors from poor data entry.

 ## Data Insights: